 The older you are, the more strength/weight training (or weight lifting, bodyweight exercises) you must do.

 When you’re in your 20s, you can probably easily lose weight by doing lots of cardio (running, biking, rowing etc).
 When you get into your 30s, it won’t be quite as easy.
 Forget about when you get into your 40s and 50s.
 That’s because after age 30, your body will start to lose muscle mass, lowering your metabolism.
 This is especially true if you have gone on crash diets, been sick or just plain starved yourself.
-So if you’re in your 40s or older, it’s high time for you to start adding back that lost muscle.
+So if you’re in your 40s or older, it’s high time to start adding back that lost muscle.
 If you’re, say, 50 and still weigh what you did at age 25 (and you loved the way you looked and felt at 25), I’m willing to bet money you’re now a bigger size.
 At the very least, your arms, legs and/or waist won’t be as tight and firm.
 This is called being skinny fat.
 Skinny fat people are typically able to grab a chunk of fat on their stomach.
 They often confuse this with loose skin due to aging.
 It’s loose skin due to too much subcutaneous body fat.
 Again, I don’t care if you’re 40 or 80.
 (Okay, fine, our skin does lose elasticity as we age, especially if you’ve tanned a lot and/or have a terrible diet.
 Still, the main reason for skin hanging for example under your upper arm is because you’ve lost muscle and gained body fat.)

 One caveat: if you have maintained your muscle mass over the years like I have, it’s still possible to lose some body fat doing mainly cardio.
 But in order to maintain your muscle mass over the decades, it means you have also consistently weight-trained.
 So, strength/weight training is still king:)

 Always listen to your body to avoid injuries.